GPBA Professional Training Standards for Breathworkers

 12. Continuing Professional Education Requirements

-Recommendation: Registration for individual practitioners of the GPBA requires having completed training in accordance with the above guidelines and 16 hours (two days) of continuing education per annum in Breathwork or additional skills that contribute to work as a Breathwork practitioner.
+Recommendation: Registration for individual practitioners of the GPBA requires having completed training in accordance with the above guidelines and 16 hours (two days) of continuing education per annum in breathwork or additional skills that contribute to work as a breathwork practitioner.